 The Net Pension Liability is measured as the Total Pension Liability, less the amount of the Plan's Fiduciary Net Position.
 In actuarial terms, this will be the accrued liability less the market value of assets.
-The components of the Plan's Net Pension Liability as of December 31, 2015 and 2014are as follows:
+The components of the Plan's Net Pension Liability as of December 31, 2016 and 2015 are as follows: